-Geothermal Energy Stocks
+♨️ Geothermal Energy Stocks

 Currently, Mercury generates 100% of its energy from geothermal and hydro sources.
-Their 5 geothermal stations stretch across the centre of New Zealand’s North Island, and they generate power 24/7.
+Their 5 geothermal stations stretch across the centre of New Zealand’s North Island and generate power 24/7.
 Unlike hydro and wind energies (both future projects for Mercury), geothermal energy isn’t reliant on the weather.